What can be done about nausea and vomiting?

 Under the influence of pregnancy hormones, vaginal mucosa cells are renewed rapidly and the dead cells are removed from the body in the form of a thick white substance.
 The discharge can be profuse or in small amounts.
 So long as it’s not accompanied by burning, itching or an unpleasant smell, and it doesn’t contain blood clots, the discharge is normal.
 However, it is necessary to consult a doctor to exclude leaking amniotic fluid, threat of termination or fungal and other infections.

-If you have a question that’s not included in this website, please ask us.
-We will give you useful advice.
+If you have a question not included on this website, please ask us.
+We would highly appreciate receiving your feedback.

 Why is it important to prepare for pregnancy?